 - Assess risks and vulnerabilities to the system/network and develop contingency plans for security incident mitigation.

-- Detect defects in software that exposes the system to attack.
+- Detect defects in software that expose the system to attack.

 Director of the Master of Business Administration Program